Afghan peace effort inches forward after U.S. threatens to cut $1 billion in aid

 But analysts have argued that it is not possible for the Afghan government to provide the same levels of services with $1 billion slashed from its budget.

-The World Bank report on Afghanistan’s dependence on foreign aid warned that if the international community implements dramatic cuts in aid, the country could be forced to make “very difficult trade-offs” between security spending and the “delivery of basic government functions.”
-The report also warned such cuts would likely imperil public investments aimed at supporting economic growth and reducing poverty.
+The World Bank report on Afghanistan’s dependence on foreign aid warned that if the international community implemented dramatic cuts in aid, the country could be forced to make “very difficult trade-offs” between security spending and the “delivery of basic government functions.”
+The report also warned that such cuts would probably imperil public investments aimed at supporting economic growth and reducing poverty.

 Despite trillions spent in international aid in Afghanistan, the country remains one of the poorest in the world.
 The United States alone has spent more than $133 billion on reconstruction, aid programs and the Afghan security forces since 2001.